 cpm.client.provisioning.utils.ProvisioningUtil -::- header X-ISE-POSTURE_STATUS value is Unknown

-Here the same logic is applicable as for the previous issue.
+Here, the same logic is applicable as for the previous issue.
 The only difference is that you need to focus on the Latest Scan Start Time.
-For this type of problem, the timestamp of the last scan will be somewhere in the past.
+For this type of problem, the timestamp of the last scan is somewhere in the past.

 Normally when the end-user discovers a problem, a scan which happened some time ago is seen.
 While in the ISE Radius Live logs, recent authentication attempts from the problematic endpoint are seen.

-Historically there was no feature on ISE which could solve issues described in this document so the only way was to rely on the set of best practices being implemented on the network and ISE side the minimize risks.
+Historically there was no feature on ISE which could solve issues described in this document so the only way was to rely on the set of best practices that are implemented on the network and ISE side the minimize risks.

-A common counterargument to this recommendation is a bad user experience as users seeing pop-ups in the OS or Browsers indicating redirection while AnyConnect ISE posture module in the background performs an assessment process.
+A common counterargument to this recommendation is a bad user experience; pop-ups in the OS or Browsers are seen.
+This indicates redirection while AnyConnect ISE posture module in the background performs an assessment process.

-As a solution to this, it's possible to redirect ONLY ISE Posture module discovery probes while selectively allowing all other traffic.
+As a solution to this, it is possible to redirect ONLY ISE Posture module discovery probes and selectively allow all other traffic.

 ip access-list extended REDIRECT-DH-ENROLL